leoshtika/api-boilerplate-yii2/README.md

 composer install
 ```
 Note: If you see errors like Problem 1 The requested package bower-asset/jquery could not be found in any version,
-there may be a typo in the package name., you will need to run:
+there may be a typo in the package name, you will need to run:
 ```
 composer global require "fxp/composer-asset-plugin:~1.0.3"
 ```

 #### 4. Initialize the application
-Execute
+Run the php init file with this command:
 ```
 php init
 ```
-select development as environment
+You will be asked to chose environment.
+Chose Development (type "0" and press enter)

 #### 5. Create a new database
+Create a new database (MySQL, SQLite, PostgreSQL or other) and run the following SQL query
 ```
 CREATE TABLE IF NOT EXISTS `user` (
   `id` int(11) NOT NULL AUTO_INCREMENT,